 The Sport Management Minor provides students with insights into key areas of sport management as well as the skills needed for execution in those various areas.

 Students are exposed to courses taught by professionals in the various fields of study.

-- SPT 125 Introduction to Sport Management (3 credits) - SPT 210 Coaching and Leadership (3 credits)

-- SPT 250 Sport Public Relations (3 credits) - SPT 315 Sport Sales and Marketing (3 credits) - SPT 325 Facility and Event Management (3 credits) - SPT 350 Athletic Administration (3 credits)
+- SPT 125 Introduction to Sport Management (3 credits) - SPT 210 Coaching and Leadership (3 credits) - SPT 230 Risk Management and Wellness in Sport (3 credits) - SPT 250 Sport Public Relations (3 credits) - SPT 315 Sport Sales and Marketing (3 credits) - SPT 325 Facility and Event Management (3 credits) - SPT 350 Athletic Administration (3 credits)

-An Accounting Certificate is available to students who complete the two core courses in accounting and the five concentration courses in accounting.
+\An Accounting Certificate is available to students who complete the two core courses in accounting and the five concentration courses in accounting.

-A Certificate in Human Resource Management is available to students who complete the five concentration courses in Human Resource Management and PH 355 Business Ethics.
+\\A Certificate in Human Resource Management is available to students who complete the five concentration courses in Human Resource Management and PH 355 Business Ethics.